Cheen: It's only ten miles.There's kittens in this one!! YAY!!!

 - American Gothic Couple: The couple in the opening who are attacked by the Macra.

-- The Atoner: The cat nun who's the assistant to the Face of Boe was the survivor out of the three-named cat nuns on "New Earth".
+- The Atoner: Novice Hame, the cat nun assistant to the Face of Boe, was the survivor out of the three named cat nuns from "New Earth".

-- The City Narrows: The other side of New New York.
+- The City Narrows: The other side of New New York is less dazzling than the previous.

 - Cute Kitten: Most likely the reason for an anthropomorphic cat and a demi-human woman having a litter of seemingly ordinary kittens.